Benefits of trees

 Trees in private property can be subject to Tree Preservation Orders, or are protected as part of a conservation area.
 Prior to carrying out any work on a tree, always get in touch with the council's development.

 Parks and Opens Spaces

-Office opening hours are: 9am to 5pm on Monday to Friday
+Opening hours: 9am to 5pm on Monday to Friday